 In the everyday language of the layman the word fish, either by itself or in combination, is generally applied to a great variety of very diverse animals that live in the water.
-For instance, colloquially such creatures as oysters, clams or mussels are generally designated collectively as shellfish.
-In the scientific classification of living things they belong to the Phylum Mollusca that comprises soft bodied, invertebrate animals most of which are encased in a hard calcareous shell.
-Also, such species as lobsters, crabs, shrimps or crayfish are generally called collectively shellfish because they are enveloped in a tough chitinous articulated outer covering.
-Technically these latter creatures belong to the Phylum Arthropoda comprising invertebrate animals that have legs and other appendages which are jointed and chitinous.
-Again, such large water animals as whales and porpoises are often popularly thought of as fish.
-Scientifically, however, these belong to the Class Mammalia that comprises animals which have a backbone, breathe by means of lungs and the females of which possess mammary glands by which they suckle their young during their early period of life, being in these respects like land mammals.
+For instance, colloquially such creatures as oysters, clams, or mussels are generally designated collectively as shellfish.
+In the scientific classification of living things they belong to the phylum Mollusca that comprises softbodied, invertebrate animals most of which are encased in a hard calcareous shell.
+Also, such species as lobsters, crabs, shrimps, or crayfish are generally called collectively shellfish because they are enveloped in a tough, chitinous, articulated outer covering.
+Technically these latter creatures belong to the phylum Arthropoda, which includes invertebrate animals that have legs and other appendages that are jointed and chitinous.
+Again, such large aquatic animals as whales and porpoises are often popularly thought of as fish.
+Scientifically, however, these belong to the class Mammalia which includes vertebrate animals with mammary glands, being in these respects like land mammals.
 This leaflet does not deal with any of the above aquatic animals.
-It treats only of the "true" fishes.
-Technically the latter belong to the Class Pisces.
-This large group of species may be described briefly as follows: they have a vertebral column or backbone, live and reproduce in the water and breathe by means of gills throughout life, and have fins except in a few instan-In ordinary language these species are often spoken of as "fin ces. fishes," to distinguish them from such other groups of aquatic animals as are described above.
+It treats only the "true" fishes, which technically belong to the class Pisces.
+This large group may be described briefly as follows: they have a vertebral column or backbone, live and reproduce in the water, breathe by means of gills throughout life, and have fins except in a few instances.
+In ordinary language these species are often spoken of as "finfishes." to distinguish them from such other groups of aquatic animals as described above.